jumphone/FitDevo/README.md

 ## Output:

-    A column vector of inferred DP
+    A vector of inferred DP

 ## Demo: